AnnaWijetunga/anna-website/content/pages/resume.md

 ---

 ### Full Stack Software Engineer
 Full Stack Web Developer (Ruby and JavaScript frameworks) and former Elementary School Teacher and Dean.
-Extensive background in teaching and education management demonstrate exceptional communication and project management skills, an aptitude for creative solutions to big problems, and the ability to work with “challenging” people.
-This translates exceptionally well to software engineering, technology teamwork, and managing “tough” clients.
+Extensive background in teaching and education management demonstrate exceptional communication and project management skills, an aptitude for creative solutions to big problems, and the ability to work with challenging people.
+This translates exceptionally well to software engineering, technology teamwork, and managing tough clients.

 ## Experience
 ### Teachable (Ed-Tech)